-- (3) Mandatory Overtime Hours: Mandatory overtime hours shall not be recorded on the OEL. - e.
-Eligibility to Work Overtime While on Annual Leave: An employee on paid annual leave for periods of less than four consecutive scheduled work days shall be allowed to work overtime for a shift that is outside his/her normal work schedule (Second preference consideration). - f.
+- f.
 Errors in Administering the OEL: From the initiation of this pilot at each work location until July 1, 2012, an employee improperly bypassed for overtime shall be allowed to volunteer to work the next overtime shift of his/her choice without hours being recorded on the OEL.
-An employee improperly mandated to work overtime shall be bypassed on the rotation for the next mandatory overtime shift he/she would have been available to work.

-After July 1, 2012, errors in administering the voluntary OEL shall be corrected in the following manner:

-- An employee erroneously bypassed for overtime for the first time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice. - An employee erroneously bypassed for overtime a second time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice, and paid an additional hour of pay at his/her regular rate of pay. - An employee erroneously bypassed for overtime an additional time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice, and paid an additional 4 hours of pay at his/her regular rate of pay. - Errors in the recording of overtime hours on the list shall be corrected, and if the error results in an employee being bypassed for overtime shall be remedied in accordance with this section. - g.
+An employee improperly mandated to work overtime shall be bypassed on the rotation for the next mandatory overtime shift he/she would have been available to work. - After July 1, 2012, errors in administering the voluntary OEL overtime procedure shall be corrected in the following manner: - An employee erroneously bypassed for overtime for the first time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice. - An employee erroneously bypassed for overtime a second time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice, and paid an additional hour of pay at his/her regular rate of pay. - An employee erroneously bypassed for overtime an additional time in a quarter shall be allowed to volunteer to work the next overtime shift of his/her choice, and paid an additional 4 hours of pay at his/her regular rate of pay. - Errors in the recording of overtime hours on the list shall be corrected, and if the error results in an employee being bypassed for overtime shall be remedied in accordance with this section. - An employee improperly mandated to work overtime shall be bypassed on the rotation for the next mandatory overtime shift he/she would have been available to work. - g.
 Zeroing Out Voluntary and Mandatory OEL's - (1) Voluntary OEL: To facilitate entries and calculations, the cumulative number of hours recorded for each employee on the voluntary OEL shall be zeroed out the 1st day of January, April, July and October.